sabin262/PowWow-Server/README.md

-# PowWow-Server
-Ideally run on XAMPP server
+# POWWOW Server and Client
   - Consists of a server in PHP and client in Android
   - Basic database connection through android
   - Database export present in PHP Server/web_services/event_info.sql